-Note: Cannot receive credit for INGO 300 and POL 345.
+Note: Cannot receive credit for ANTH 301 and ENST 301.
+Cannot receive credit for INGO 300 and POL 345.
 GEOG 301 may not be taken for both Foundational and Depth credit.

 Capstone

 Select one of the following: Seminar, Internship or Fieldcourse